 Pabbly Connect is a no-code automation platform that connects 2,000+ apps with a focus on affordability and generous task counting.
 Its standout feature is that triggers and internal steps (filters, routers, formatters) are free — only action steps consume your task quota, which means your monthly allowance stretches significantly further than competitors like Zapier or Make.
 Pabbly offers multi-step workflows, scheduling, delays, iterators, path routers, and even JavaScript/Python code modules.
 The platform also includes an AI Assistant and MCP server support.
 Pabbly is particularly popular for its lifetime deal option ($349 one-time payment), making it one of the most cost-effective automation tools on the market.
 It's SOC2 Type 2 and ISO 27001:2022 certified, and trusted by 14,000+ businesses.

-• Extremely affordable pricing with a unique lifetime deal option that no major competitor offers.
+Extremely affordable pricing: Unique lifetime deal option ($349 one-time) that no major competitor offers.

-• Unlimited plan available with unlimited tasks, workflows, team members, and premium apps in a single plan.
+Unlimited plan available: Unlimited tasks, workflows, team members, and premium apps in a single plan.

 Free: $0/mo — 100 tasks/month, unlimited workflows and operations